 The infrastructure recommendations of this Plan will be implemented over time by the various jurisdictions within Solano County.
 Many on-street projects will be implemented as part of other resurfacing or construction projects.
-Generally, shared-use paths will be stand-alone projects, sometimes completed in coordination with new development in an area, and sometimes completed over a long period of time in segments as funding is available for these higher-cost facilities.
+Generally, multi-use paths will be stand alone projects, sometimes completed in coordination with new development in an area, and sometimes completed over a long period of time in segments as funding is available for these higher-cost facilities.
+Multi-use paths may also be completed as part of regional trail projects.
 Physical and environmental constraints can also impact the choice of implementation method and influence project phasing.